sketchout/NeighborhoodMap/Readme.md

 This is a single-page application featuring a map of our neighborhood.

+# Quick Start

+1. Download or Clone this repository
+2. Open index.html in web browser

 # Main File

 - index.html : main html page